3 min read

 How to Enjoy

-• Add to salads, dips, soups, curries, quesadillas, and tacos.
+• Beans are great additions to salads, dips, soups, curries, quesadillas, and tacos.

-• Serve on corn tortillas or over rice or quinoa.
+• They can be served on corn tortillas or over rice or quinoa.

 Recipes